Kangdi123/RobustUIE/README.md

 #### 2. RUIE-Bench

-Our models are trained and evaluated on IE INSTRUCTIONS.
-You can download the data from Baidu NetDisk or Google Drive.
+We evaluate the robustness of the IE models using our constructed RUIE-Bench.
+You can download the data from [Google Drive](https://drive.google.com/file/d/1l8oUDkhXjZkW4fnQ2X0kd-MryTEWR-_t).

 ### Retrieval File Preparation